qcfu-bu/TLL-arxiv-repo/coq/README.md

 ### Meta Theory

 Meta theorems presented in the paper can be found in the following files.
-All theorems have already taken the extensions described in Section IX into account.
+All theorems have already taken the extensions described in Section 9 into account.

 | name in paper                                | file                                          |
 | -------------------------------------------- | --------------------------------------------- |